-If a certificate is issued prior to completion of e. g. histological or toxicological cases, such as in deaths due to misuse of substances, the wording "unascertained pending test results" may be used in line I(a) by Forensic Pathologists.
-Forensic Pathologists and the doctor/s who were involved in the management of the deceased prior to death will be asked by NRS to provide more details later.
+If a MCCD is issued prior to completion of e.g. histological or toxicological cases, such as in deaths due to misuse of substances, the wording "unascertained pending test results" may be used in line I(a) by forensic pathologists.
+Forensic pathologists and the doctor/s who were involved in the management of the deceased prior to death will be asked by NRS to provide more details later.
 Please do so even if the death has been or is being investigated by the PF.